Gibe/Umbraco-Link-Picker/README.md

 ##Installation

-###Install using package
+###Download

-1. Download and install the package from our.umbraco: <a href="https://our.umbraco.org/projects/backoffice-extensions/link-picker" target="_blank">our.umbraco.org/projects/backoffice-extensions/link-picker</a>
+Download and install the package from our.umbraco.org: <a href="https://our.umbraco.org/projects/backoffice-extensions/link-picker" target="_blank">our.umbraco.org/projects/backoffice-extensions/link-picker</a>
-2. Create a new DataType in the Developer tab in your Umbraco project, referencing "Link Picker" (alias: "Gibe.LinkPicker")
-3. Add the new DataType to your Document Types to use the Link Picker

-###Install using NuGet
+###NuGet

 PM > Install-Package UmbracoLinkPicker

+Create a new DataType in the Developer tab in your Umbraco project, referencing "Link Picker" (alias: "Gibe.LinkPicker").
+Add the new DataType to your Document Types to use the Link Picker

 ##Usage